Team-GhostLand/GhostLand7/README.md

 ### Known TODOs
 There will, for certain, be more.
 These are just some things that came to my mind on the spot.
 * FancyMenu (incl.
 Remove GFARB; Main menu panorama)
-* Loading/Pause screen tips
 * Patchouli (if we end up including it), or some other guide/questbook thingy
 * Use a datapack to properly configure cross-mod recipies (and loottables, if it turns out that chests feel too cluttered, which apparently (according to a recent discussion with Tymuś and - frankly - my own experience, too, now that I think about it) was a problem on GL6), so the pack doesn't feel like just a bunch of crudely mixed-together crap held together with hopes and prayers, but rather a cohesive creative experience.
 Ties together with the point above (about a guidebook).
 * Bind-pizzeria (incl. a link to a LOOREEEEE repository - see: [pending election](https://github.com/Team-GhostLand/GhostLand7#pending-elections) about roleplay)
 * Do something with Puffer's skill trees (we have too many of them rn, while none of them use Origins x Puffer)
 * DiscordRCP
 * Adaptive Tooltips
-* Make sure Vanilin won't fight with EBE (only enable it for entities)
 * Get HT's to cooperate with Veinminer
-* Custom resourcepack (like for Cebuliony, Tips and stuff)
+* Custom resourcepack (like for Cebuliony and stuff)
 * Sparse Structures
-* Increase title splash cycle rate
+* Increase title splash cycle rate (the way it is right now, you won't ever see it changing)
 * Disable Simple VC groups (we have radios for that)
 * *also, this isn't really a config-related TODO, but we need to check whether Iru's bed-mod-thing works on server-side only*